rockstor/rockstor-installer/vagrant_env/README.md

 vagrant ssh -c "cd /home/vagrant; /vagrant/run_kiwi.sh"
 ```

 This will also build and provision the vagrant box.
-It will then run kiwi in the virtual machine to build the RockStor
+It will then run kiwi in the virtual machine to build the Rockstor
 Installer ISO.

 Managing the Virtual Machine